Doing agility with your German Shepherd can be a fun and great activity to do whether you do it for hobby or competitions.

 - 1 Single Bar Jump | 1 Octagon Hoop Jump | 6 Weave Poles with Spacer

-Dog Agility Equipment Complete Package by Dog Agility Shop, LLC is one of the best agility equipment packages that you’ll find in the market.
+Dog Agility Equipment Complete Package by Dog Agility Shop, LLC (link to Amazon) is one of the best agility equipment packages that you’ll find in the market.

 The price is lower compared with some other agility equipment sets.
 It’s a perfect set if you want to train your GSD just for a hobby.

 With this set, you can train your GSD to jump and weave.

 Here’re two videos that will show you how:

 It’s easy to assemble and disassemble.
 Each jump is individually wrapped with very clear, easy to follow assembling instructions.
 The assembly only took me 5 minutes, and it could not have been simpler.

 - 1 single bar jump

 It works as described and holds up well for a long time.
 My friend has used it for 2 years now without any problem.

 2. Affordable Agility Agility in the Bag by Affordable Agility

 - Features a 36" wide adjustable bar jump, 6 Weave Poles, Tire jump, pvc Pause Box and 3 ft tunnel with closed chute.
 Lightweight, adjustable, pvc obstacles.